krzemienski/awesome-from-stars/README.md

 * [libimobiledevice/libusbmuxd](https://github.com/libimobiledevice/libusbmuxd): A client library to multiplex connections from and to iOS devices
 * [intel/libva](https://github.com/intel/libva): Libva is an implementation for VA-API (Video Acceleration API)
 * [intel/libva-utils](https://github.com/intel/libva-utils): Libva-utils is a collection of tests for VA-API (VIdeo Acceleration API)
-* [adrg/libvlc-go](https://github.com/adrg/libvlc-go): Go bindings for libVLC and high-level media player interface
+* [adrg/libvlc-go](https://github.com/adrg/libvlc-go): Handcrafted Go bindings for libVLC and high-level media player interface
 * [kala13x/libxmedia](https://github.com/kala13x/libxmedia): Implementation of audio/video transmuxing library based on FFMPEG API
 * [arex1337/lichess-daily-puzzle-slack-app](https://github.com/arex1337/lichess-daily-puzzle-slack-app): This is a Slack app that posts a daily chess puzzle from lichess.org to the Slack channel in which the app is installed.
 * [krzysztofzablocki/LifetimeTracker](https://github.com/krzysztofzablocki/LifetimeTracker): Find retain cycles / memory leaks sooner.